July 21 - October 23 2022

 Three weeks after painting this series, Nolan visited Auschwitz, expecting to illustrate an article about the concentration camp for The Observer newspaper.
 But what he saw there shook him to his very core, overwhelming him so completely that he refused the commission and was unable to paint these atrocities ever again.

-The 50 paintings on display at the Museum are selected from some of the last that Nolan ever painted on the subject of the Holocaust.
+The 50 paintings on display at the Museum were selected from some of the last that Nolan ever painted on the subject of the Holocaust.